GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 The Long Animation Frames API is an exciting proposal with many potential advantages over the existing Long Tasks API.

-It could prove to be a key tool in our belt for addressing responsiveness issues as measured by the INP pending Core Web Vital.
-INP is a challenging metric to optimize and this API is one way the Chrome team is seeking to make identifying, and addressing issues easier for developers.
+It could prove to be a key tool in our belt for addressing responsiveness issues as measured by INP.
+INP is a challenging metric to optimize and this API is one way the Chrome team is seeking to make identifying and addressing issues easier for developers.

 The scope of the Long Animation Frames API extends beyond just INP though, and it can help identify other causes of slow updates, which can affect the overall smoothness of a website's experience.